 Food at Cloughjordan House

-Vegetables come from the house’s newly established gardens and the dedicated farm gardens of the Eco Village of Cloughjordan.
+For cookery courses or group dinners, vegetables are picked from the house’s walled garden.
 At dinner time, Peter easily slips into the role of host – he’s a natural who loves filling his home with guests who really appreciate its age and character - and the good food ethos which drives the couple.

 - "The balance of Sarah’s professional food knowledge and Peter’s full on enthusiasm as host and events organiser is well struck.
 Between them, the couple make this piece of paradise a charming place to stay and enjoy a gourmet break which highlights the best ingredients Ireland has to offer.
 We are very much looking forward to visiting again and we think when you go there, you’ll be in a hurry to return too."